Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 - Diarrhea

-Should your child become ill or exhibit any of these symptoms while at the center, you will be contacted and expected to make arrangements for your child to be picked up immediately.
-If staff is unable to reach you, others on the emergency card will be contacted.
-When possible, your child will be isolated from the other children in the classroom and cared for by a familiar care giver.
-Your child will be kept away from new individuals until you or your designee comes to pick them up.
+Should your child become ill or exhibit any of these symptoms while at the center, you will be contacted and expected to arrange for your child to be picked up within 1 hour.
+If staff are unable to reach you, others on the emergency card will be contacted.
+When possible, your child will be isolated from the other children in the classroom and cared for by a familiar caregiver.
+Your child will be kept away from others until they are picked up.

 Children may return to the center when:

-- The child’s temperature has been below 100.6°F for 24 hours without fever-reducing medications.
+- The child’s temperature has been below the fever indicators listed above for 24 hours without fever-reducing medications.

 - It has been 24 hours since the last episode of vomiting or diarrhea without medication.

-- The nasal discharge is not thick, yellow, or green.
+- The nasal discharge is not thick, yellow, or green and is not preventing the child from participating in the daily routine.

-- Eyes are no longer discharging, or the condition has been treated with an antibiotic for 24 hours.
+- Eyes are no longer runny, red or discharging, or the condition has been treated with an antibiotic for 24 hours.

-Occasionally, a written note from the child’s physician will be required by the center for a child to be re-admitted.
-Please call the center to let staff know if your child will not be in attendance on a scheduled day.
+Occasionally, a written note from the child’s physician or proof of test results will be required by the center for a child to be readmitted.
+Please call the center if you have any questions regarding your child’s symptoms or to let staff know if your child will not be in attendance on a scheduled day: (616) 234-4004

 Alternate Child Care Arrangements